 This option is also more feasible for most young working adults who are not confident of their repayment capabilities.
 Many do not even have enough cash for the initial cost of purchase, i.e down payment, stamp duty, legal fees, fire and/or mortgage insurance, what more the required funds for miscellaneous expenses (quit rent and maintenance fees) and an emergency fund.
 Providing their colleague’s experience as an example, the twins shared how he leveraged on renting.

-A few years back, their friend was looking to purchase a RM3 million bungalow in USJ Heights where the monthly installment payment amounted to RM15,000 for a 30- year tenure.
+A few years back, their friend was looking to purchase a RM3 million bungalow in USJ Heights where the monthly instalment payment amounted to RM15,000 for a 30- year tenure.
 He opted to rent instead at RM7,000 per month.
 This move kept his Debt to service ratio (DSR) at a minimum rate and the 53% savings (RM8,000) was used to then invest in his very own piece of rental property.

 BUY TO RENT FIRST AND NOT FOR OWN STAY